0xInfection/XSRFProbe/README.md

 It is because this tool is designed to perform all kinds of form submissions automatically which can sabotage the site.
 Sometimes you may screw up the database and most probably perform a DoS on the site as well.

-Test on a disposable setup/test site!
+Test on a disposable/dummy setup/site!

 ### Drawbacks:
 The scanner has the following drawbacks presently: